-Hundreds of home owners struggling to pay fuel bills will be given free home energy improvements including boilers, heating controls and insulation worth up to £4,000 under a new £2.5 million package of fuel poverty measures launched today by the Mayor of London, Sadiq Khan.
+Hundreds of homeowners struggling to pay fuel bills will be given free home energy improvements including boilers, heating controls and insulation worth up to 4,000 pounds under a new 2.5 million package of fuel poverty measures launched today by the Mayor of London, Sadiq Khan.

-The Mayor’s new scheme, launched today, will target some of the most vulnerable households who receive eligible benefits including home owners with disabilities, and older Londoners who live alone and may have problems accessing information on home insulation help, saving households on average £225 annually.
+The new scheme, launched today, will target some of the most vulnerable households who receive eligible benefits including homeowners with disabilities, and older Londoners who live alone and may have problems accessing the information on home insulation help, saving households on average 225 pounds annually.
 Londoners can apply for Warmer Homes grants from today via www.london.gov.uk/warmer-homes

-The Mayor is also funding boroughs to deliver a new London-wide referral service that will link people living in fuel poverty with organisations offering health, income and energy efficiency support.
+The Mayor is also funding boroughs to deliver a new London-wide referral service that will link people living in fuel poverty with organizations offering health, income, and energy efficiency support.

-The schemes are part of the Mayor’s £34 million Energy for Londoners programme which aims to make homes warmer and energy bills more affordable, workplaces more energy efficient, and supply London with cleaner and more local energy sources, like solar, in our homes and businesses.
+The schemes are part of the Mayor’s £34 million Energy for Londoner’s program which aims to make homes warmer and energy bills more affordable, workplaces more energy-efficient, and supply London with cleaner and more local energy sources, like solar, in our homes and businesses.

 - Making workplaces more energy efficient.
-A £10m commercial boiler scrappage scheme – the first ever in the UK – starting in the spring, will offer small businesses across the capital grants to replace old, inefficient and polluting boilers with new, cleaner boilers and heating systems which will also help improve indoor air quality, reducing harmful NOx emissions.
-This will build on the Mayor’s existing £4.2 million RE:FIT programme which supports London’s public-sector building managers to reduce energy demand and carbon emissions, improve air quality, and deliver large guaranteed energy savings for the public sector.
+A £10m commercial boiler scrappage scheme, the first-ever in the UK is starting in the spring.
+It will offer small businesses across the capital grants to replace old, inefficient, and polluting boilers with new, cleaner boilers and heating systems which will help improve indoor air quality, reducing harmful NOx emissions.
+Accordingly, boiler water treatment services will also be provided.
+Put simply, if a boiler is damaged or isn’t working properly, it can cause serious damage.
+This is why you should contact a commercial boiler repair company as soon as you notice an issue with your boiler.
+Your employee’s health could be affected by it, so it’s serious stuff!
+This new scheme will build on the Mayor’s existing £4.2 million RE:FIT program which supports London’s public-sector building managers to reduce energy demand and carbon emissions, improve air quality, and deliver large guaranteed energy savings for the public sector.